ali-abdollahzadeh/smart-grid-simulation/README.md

 # Smart Grid Simulation Project

-# Smart Grid Simulation Project

 ## Project Overview

 This project is part of the ICT4SM course at Politecnico di Torino.
-It focuses on capacity planning and optimization of photovoltaic (PV) systems and battery storage for a smart grid household energy management system.
+It focusWes on capacity planning and optimization of photovoltaic (PV) systems and battery storage for a smart grid household energy management system.
 The goal is to reduce costs, improve energy self-sufficiency, and optimize financial returns through efficient solar energy usage.

 ## Group Members
 - **Ali Abdollahzadeh** ([@ali-abdollahzadeh](https://github.com/ali-abdollahzadeh))